teritorio/font-teritorio/README.md

-# Teritorio Toursim Font
+# Teritorio Tourism Font

-An icon font set about tourisme by [Teritorio](teritorio.fr).
+An icon font set about tourism by [Teritorio](teritorio.fr).

 ## Build